BlackBerry Limited (BB) Reveals an Earnings Mystery

 Canaccord Genuity gave a rating of “Hold” to BB, setting the target price at $10 in the report published on August 18th of the previous year.

-Volatility was left at 4.66%, however, over the last 30 days, the volatility rate increased by 3.29%, as shares sank -6.61% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -23.61% lower at present.
+Volatility was left at 5.13%, however, over the last 30 days, the volatility rate increased by 5.69%, as shares surge +7.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -22.00% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BB starting from WHITE-IVY NITA C, who sale 7,805 shares at the price of $5.13 back on Sep 26.
-After this action, WHITE-IVY NITA C now owns 242,105 shares of BlackBerry Limited, valued at $40,040 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BB starting from CHEN JOHN S, who sale 554,606 shares at the price of $4.28 back on Nov 03.
+After this action, CHEN JOHN S now owns 6,447,738 shares of BlackBerry Limited, valued at $2,373,714 using the latest closing price.

-Wilson Mark George, the Chief Marketing Officer of BlackBerry Limited, sale 7,025 shares at $5.13 during a trade that took place back on Sep 26, which means that Wilson Mark George is holding 79,642 shares at $36,038 based on the most recent closing price.
+WHITE-IVY NITA C, the Chief Human Resources Officer of BlackBerry Limited, sale 7,805 shares at $5.13 during a trade that took place back on Sep 26, which means that WHITE-IVY NITA C is holding 242,105 shares at $40,040 based on the most recent closing price.

 Stock Fundamentals for BB